moledoc/moledoc/README.md

 ## What are my next projects

+* go through past advent of code problems and have fun (different languages/approaches/etc, would be fine to solve same problem multiple times)
+* clean-up/refine molecurrent repo
 * revive [ytf](https://github.com/moledoc/ytf.git)
 * do some cleanup in the projects I transfered from my other experimenting account
 * explore lower level networking - starting with C, but also in Go